nextscript/PyGuardDNS/README.md

 - `bs::` / `as::` (suffix) matches the given domain **and** all subdomains – `bs::example.com` blocks `example.com`, `sub.example.com`, `deep.sub.example.com`
 - `*.example.com` is treated like `bs::example.com`
 - `br::` / `ar::` (regex) are compiled case-insensitively and tested against the entire domain
+- `cm::` (cosmetic) stores browser-side element hiding rules (e.g. AdBlock `##` selectors) that do not affect DNS resolution but are served to browser extensions via the Cosmetic Lists API

 **Regex optimization:** Regex rules go through a literal index.
 Only regexes whose required literals appear in the queried domain are actually executed.
 Regexes with alternation (`|`) or optional groups (`?`) fall through to the fallback path and are tested on every query.